-Furthermore, related rules and regulations such as Information Asset Management Standards set details concerning our customers, handling all the information concerning our customers, management, storage period and waste.
+Furthermore, related rules and regulations such as Information Asset Management Standards set details concerning, handling, management, retention period and discarding of all the information concerning our customers and suppliers.
 In addition, we have formulated the Standards for Preventing Technology Leaks in order to prevent the outflow of technologies.